Tapas and sunshine might entice you to look for a job in Spain, but there’s much more to it. Dive into Spain labor laws with this guide.

 Terminating the employment relationship in Spain

-> Spanish Labor Law requires that if either an employer or an employee wants to terminate an employment agreement, they must provide a minimum of 15 days’ notice in writing.
-This rule does not apply to interim contracts or probation periods.
-The contract may stipulate a longer notice.
+Spanish Labor Law requires that if either an employer or an employee wants to terminate an employment agreement, they must provide a minimum of 15 days’ notice in writing (longer if the collective bargaining agreement stipulates it).
+This rule does not apply to interim contracts, probation periods, or temporary contracts shorter than 12 months.

-> Objective (extinción del contrato por causas objetivas): occurs when the employee doesn’t adapt to reasonable technical modifications to their job or if the employee can’t perform their work (for reasons other than injury, illness, or pregnancy) and this didn’t come to light during the employee’s probationary period.
+Objective (extinción del contrato por causas objetivas): when the employee doesn’t adapt to reasonable technical modifications to their job, or if the employee can’t perform their work (for reasons other than injury, illness, or pregnancy) and this was not apparent during the employee’s probation.
 The employee is entitled to compensation of 20 days’ pay per year of service, up to a maximum of 12 months’ pay.
-During the notice period, the employee can take six hours of paid leave per week to look for a new job.
+During the notice period, the employee can take six hours of paid leave per week to find a new job.

-> Collective (despido colectivo): can happen because of economic, technical, organizational, or production reasons within the company.
+Collective (despido colectivo): can happen because of economic, technical, organizational, or production reasons within the company.
 An employer contemplating a collective dismissal must consult statutory employee representatives over a period of up to 30 calendar days (15 days for companies with fewer than 50 employees).

 If you don’t agree with the dismissal, you can take your ex-employer to labor court.
 If the court finds the dismissal is unjustified, you may be able to return to work or receive compensation of 33 days’ worth of salary per years that you have worked.
 The company decides which option they prefer.

 Leaving a job voluntarily

 You can resign from your job in Spain at any time.
 As noted above, you’ll need to give your employer written notice at least 15 days in advance, unless your contract is temporary and lasts less than 12 months.